SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/TITUS_Event_Display.md

-How to Build and Install your Copy of TITUS(#How-to-Build-and-Install-your-Copy-of-TITUS)
+How to Build and Install your Copy of TITUS
 ----------------------------------------------------------------------------------------------------------

 TITUS requires `gallery` and `sbndcode`.
 You can obtain both pulling the